sanahmed/PhaME/docs/introduction/introduction.rst

 12. Molecular Evoluationary analyses
 ------------------------------------
-The set of gene alignments are then used for molecular evolutionary analyses using either PAML [PAML]_ or HyPhy.
+The set of gene alignments are then used for molecular evolutionary analyses using either PAML [Yang 2007]_ or HyPhy [Pond 2005]_.
 PAML is run twice for the same gene using two differnt models (`model=0` and `model=2`), first that sets one omega ratio for all brances and another that sets different omega ratios for all lineages.
 For the first model, additional parameter variation model that specifies, neutral (1), selection (2), beta and omega ratio between 0 and 1 (7), and beta, omega and an additional omega is run.
 For the Model 2 with variable omega ratios across all branches, the model with one omega across all sites i used.
 If HyPhy is selected, it uses the aBSREL model.

 ..
-[PAML] Yang Z: PAML 4: phylogenetic analysis by maximum likelihood.
+[Yang 2007] Yang Z: PAML 4: phylogenetic analysis by maximum likelihood.
 Mol Biol Evol 2007, 24:1586-1591.
+..
+[Pond 2005] Pond SL, Frost SD, Muse SV: HyPhy: hypothesis testing using phylogenies.
+Bioinformatics 2005, 21:676-679.
+..
+[Kurtz 2004] Kurtz S, Phillippy A, Delcher AL, Smoot M, Shumway M, Antonescu C, Salzberg SL: Versatile and open software for comparing large genomes.
+Genome Biol 2004, 5:R12.
+..
+[Bushnell] Bushnell B: BBMap.
+37.66 edition. sourceforge.net/projects/bbmap/.
+..
+[Stamatakis 2014] Stamatakis A: RAxML version 8: a tool for phylogenetic analysis and post- analysis of large phylogenies.
+Bioinformatics 2014, 30:1312-1313.
+..
+[Price 2010] Price MN, Dehal PS, Arkin AP: FastTree 2--approximately maximum- likelihood trees for large alignments.
+PLoS One 2010, 5:e9490.
+..
+[Nguyen 2015] Nguyen LT, Schmidt HA, von Haeseler A, Minh BQ: IQ-TREE: a fast and effective stochastic algorithm for estimating maximum-likelihood phylogenies.
+Mol Biol Evol 2015, 32:268-274.